alessandro-amadelli/stegama/README.md

 1. Click the "Decode" button
 2. The tool prompts you to choose the image with the hidden text
 3. You can find the revealed text in the text field

+### Specifications
+StegAma make use of the **stegano** python package to implement the LSB steganography technique with the use of sets.
+Allowed input image type (so far) are: .JPG, .JPEG, .PNG

+The GUI is built with the Tkinter package.